huggingface/optimum-habana/examples/stable-diffusion/README.md

     --distributed
 ```

 You can run other older Stable Diffusion models in a similar manner.
-For example, to perform image generation with
-Stable Diffusion 1.5, use the option: `--model_name_or_path stable-diffusion-v1-5/stable-diffusion-v1-5`.
-Examples
+For example, to generate images with Stable Diffusion 1.5, use the option:
-showcasing Stable Diffusion 2 are given next.
+`--model_name_or_path stable-diffusion-v1-5/stable-diffusion-v1-5`.
+Examples showcasing Stable Diffusion 2 are provided next.

 ### Stable Diffusion 2